 Consider Obstacles Your Learner Might Face

 There are many reasons why a learner might find it hard to complete a course.
 Lack of time is one of the biggest factors.
 Most people don’t have the luxury of having hours to complete their eLearning and need to incorporate it into their daily working life.
-There are different ways you can tackle this.
+There are different ways you can tackle this and support your learners.
 You might consider breaking up your content into smaller chunks of information which can be accessed and completed in one sitting that is no longer than 15 minutes.
 This makes it much easier for your learner to manage their time appropriately.
-You can also consider breaking up content into short sections within a longer course, so the learner can dip in and out depending on work load.
+You can also consider breaking up content into short sections within a longer course, so the learner can dip in and out depending on workload.
 It also lets the learner decide what they feel is the most important thing for them to learn at that moment, which can help increase engagement.

 Making sure your eLearning course is valuable and worthwhile for your learner is essential.
 The last thing you want the learner to think mid-course is ‘why am I doing this?’
 Instead, think about why you want your learners to do your course.
 Is it going to solve an ongoing specific problem, are there new mandatory laws coming into effect soon or new processes they need to be aware of?
-Doing this thinking up front will help you ensure your course meets the needs of your learners.
+Doing this thinking up front will help you ensure your course meets learner needs.

 Recent PostsShaping your digital learning solution: The Power of Co-Creation